felipepiovezan/felipepiovezan.github.io/docs/tools/git_intro/README.md

 ## Non-Trivial Merges

-When many developers are working on the same repository, chances are Git won't always be able to fast-forward.
+With many developers working on the same repository, fast-forwards are infrequent.
 Suppose the `feature2` branch from above is ready to be merged back into master, what will happen?

 ### Three-Way Merge

-When fast forwards are not possible, Git will identify three commits to help it perform the merge:
+When fast forwards are not possible, Git identifies three commits to help it perform the merge:

 1. The commit pointed to by the destination branch.
 2. The commit pointed to by the source branch.
 3. The commit that is the lowest common ancestor of 1 and 2.

-Using our previous example, the commits are as follows:
+In the previous example, the commits are as follows:

 ![](merge_commit_points.svg){style="display:block; margin: auto;"}

-Using those commits, Git will now merge the two branches, identify conflicting changes and create a new commit representing the merge:
+Using those commits, Git will merge the two branches, identify conflicting changes and create a new commit representing the merge:

 ![](merge_commit.svg){style="display:block; margin: auto;"}